balena-io/debugging-masterclass/README.md

 However, whilst this allows you to examine all the layers for an image, the situtation changes slightly when an image is used to create a container.
-At this point, a container can also bind to volumes (persistent data directories across container restarts) and writable layers that are used only for that container (which are *not* persistent across container restarts).
+At this point, a container can also bind to volumes (persistent data directories across container restarts) and writeable layers that are used only for that container (which are *not* persistent across container restarts).
 Volumes are described in a later section dealing with media storage.
-However, we will show an example here of creating a writable layer in a container and finding it in the appropriate `/var/lib/docker` directory.
+However, we will show an example here of creating a writeable layer in a container and finding it in the appropriate `/var/lib/docker` directory.

 Assuming you're running the application that goes along with this masterclass,